Genokarma/tutorials/docs/modules/spades/index.md

 -->

+## Quality Control

+If you want to check the quality of your reads, see the [Quality Control tutorial](../fastqc/index.md).

+* *Note:* Skip over the "Import Data" section and instead use the file called <fn>mutant_R1.fastq</fn> that is already in your current history.

 ## Assemble the reads

 We will perform a *de novo* assembly of the mutant FASTQ reads into long contiguous sequences (in FASTA format.)